 - Payment connector files

-- Deployable packages that are built by using the Retail SDK (see the list earlier in this topic)
+- Retail deployable packages that are built by using the Retail SDK (see the list earlier in this topic)

-- Access to your cloud-hosted environment on Microsoft Dynamics Lifecycle Service (LCS)
+- Access to your cloud-hosted environment on LCS

-A deployable package is an asset that can be consumed by the LCS deployment service.
-When you package a payment connector as a deployable package, you can install the payment connector as a customization to an existing solution or slipstream it as part of a new deployment.
+A Retail deployable package is an asset that can be consumed by the LCS deployment service.
+When you package a payment connector and other extensions as a deployable package, you can either install the payment connector as a customization to an existing solution or slipstream it as part of a new deployment.
 The following types of packages can contain payment connectors:

 - Hardware station